gradle/develocity-actions/README.md

 ## maven/build-scan-save
 A Composite action to save an unpublished Maven Build Scan®.

-The action uploads the Build Scan® (if present) as a workflow artifact with name `maven-build-scan-data`.
+The action saves unpublished build scan data as a workflow artifact with name `maven-build-scan-data`, which can then be published in a dependent workflow.

-The main use case is to reference this composite action in an existing Github workflow called to validate PR.
-Such workflows are running in an untrusted context and therefore do not have access to repository secrets.
+Use this action in your existing pull-request workflows to allow build scans to be published.
+Since these workflows are running in an untrusted context, they do not have access to the required secrets to publish the build scans directly.

-Build Scans® issued in such context are not published but can be saved with this action in order to be published by a subsequent workflow running in a trusted context.
+Since the Gradle Enterprise Maven Extension only saves the build scan data for the most recent Maven execution, a step using this action must be inserted after each Maven execution step in the workflow.

 **Dependencies**: